AlanZhuman/tasktracker-test-project/README.md

 2. Navigate to the main project folder (not in main/main, just in ./ where docker-compose.yml is located):

-3. Fill up the `.env.dev` file with your own data.
-An example can be found in the `.env_example` file (IMPORTANT: DO NOT use the .env file; create .env.dev or change the .env filename in docker-compose.yml).
+3. Fill up the `.env` file with your own data.
+An example can be found in the `.env_example` file

 4. Type in the terminal:
    `$ docker-compose up --build`